mattjlewis/diozero/docs/index.md

 Snapshot builds of the library are available in the [Nexus Repository Manager](https://oss.sonatype.org/index.html#nexus-search;gav~com.diozero~~~~).
 For convenience a ZIP of all diozero JARs will be maintained on [Google Drive](https://drive.google.com/folderview?id=0B2Kd_bs3CEYaZ3NiRkd4OXhYd3c).

-Unfortunately Java doesn't provide a convenient deployment-time dependency manager such Python's `pip` therefore you will need to setup your classpath correctly.
+Unfortunately Java doesn't provide a convenient deployment-time dependency manager such Python's `pip` therefore you will need to manually download all dependencies and setup your classpath correctly.
 You can do this either via setting the `CLASSPATH` environment variable or as a command-line option (`java -cp <jar1>:<jar2>`).
-I've deliberately kept the dependencies to as few libraries as possible, as such this library is only dependent on [tinylog](http://www.tinylog.org) [v1.0](https://github.com/pmwmedia/tinylog/releases/download/1.0.3/tinylog-1.0.3.zip).
+The dependencies have been deliberately kept to as few libraries as possible, as such this library is only dependent on [tinylog](http://www.tinylog.org) [v1.0](https://github.com/pmwmedia/tinylog/releases/download/1.0.3/tinylog-1.0.3.zip).

 To compile and run a diozero application you will need 4 JAR files - tinylog, diozero-core, one of the supported device provider libraries and the corresponding diozero provider wrapper library.